Egor Sokolov: Playing career

 After playing his fourth season with the Senators organization, Sokolov was traded to Utah Hockey Club in exchange for winger Jan Jeník on July 3, 2024.
 He signed a one-year, two-way contract with Utah on July 9.
 He was placed on waivers and after going unclaimed, was assigned to Utah's AHL affiliate, the Tucson Roadrunners, to start the 2024–25 season.

 At the conclusion of his contract with Utah, Sokolov opted to return to his native Russia, signing a one-year contract with CSKA Moscow of the KHL, after the club acquired his rights from Avtomobilist Yekaterinburg on 1 July 2025.
 Before the commencement of the 2025–26 season, Sokolov was traded by CSKA to Torpedo Nizhny Novgorod in exchange for the rights to Nikolai Kovalenko on 3 July 2025.

+After a lone season with Torpedo, Sokolov was traded at the beginning of the 2026–27 season initially to HC Dinamo Minsk in exchange for financial compensation.
+He was then immediately dealt by Minsk to Ak Bars Kazan in exchange for Vladimir Alistrov on 8 September 2026.

 International play

 Sokolov was selected to play for Russia at the 2020 World Junior Ice Hockey Championships.
 He scored three goals and an assist for four points in seven games as Russia won the silver medal.